What Is Sous Vide?

 Once ingredients reach the desired cooking temperature, they will never go above or below this.
 Bar a few very delicate ingredients, this means no more overcooking, and no loss of quality even if the ingredients have been in the sous vide water bath up to four hours longer than the original set time.

 The sous vide technique is predominantly seen as a way of cooking meats evenly.
-However, sous vide is much more than that, with home cooks and professional chefs alike cooking all manner of ingredients including meats, fish, vegetables and fruits.
+However, sous vide is much more than that.
+You can cook all manner of ingredients including meats, fish, vegetables and fruits.
+The sous vide technique is also an excellent way to infuse alcohols and spirits together and so is becoming more and more popular in public houses and cocktail bars.

 The sous vide technique allows you to prepare ingredients well in advance of service, helping you to cook and serve ingredients quickly and efficiently when needed.
 Any ingredients not used in that service, can be refrigerated and used again later with no loss in quality.